schulle4u/sivvy/README.md

 ## Features

 * Numerous output formats: Simple, Grid, Markdown, HTML, and many more.
-* Commands: Line number, column headers, program control
+* Built-in commands: add/edit/delete/undo rows, column headers, program control
 * Delimiter detection: Detects common CSV delimiters and sets them when opening the file for entering new data.
 * Display range: Only displays the desired start/end rows on the screen.
 * Position calculation: If the specified row index is higher than the next available row, the row can be created automatically, or a set of empty rows can be inserted up to the specified index.